XRPLF/xrpl-dev-portal/content/concepts/tokens/transfer-fees.md

 Non-fungible tokens can also have transfer fees, but they work differently.
 For details, see [Non-Fungible Tokens](non-fungible-tokens.html).

-The transfer fee does not apply when sending or receiving _directly_ to and from the issuing account, but it does apply when transferring from an [operational address][] to another user.
+The transfer fee does not apply when sending or receiving _directly_ to and from the issuing account, but it does apply when transferring from an [operational address](account-types.html) to another user.

-[operational address]: issuing-and-operational-addresses.html
-[issuing address]: issuing-and-operational-addresses.html

 XRP never has a transfer fee, because it never has an issuer.